SolidRusT/srt-agent-api/README.md

 Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/SolidRusT/srt-web-chat).

+For detailed information on running tests and the CI workflow, see the [Workflow Documentation](WORKFLOW.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.